 - A written EoI allows applicants more scope to share what they think is important, to include images (and even link to videos) sharing their situation more richly

-- Kids can also have an opportunity to express themselves
+- Kids who will be a formative part of the new dog’s life can also have an opportunity to express themselves

 - The applicant can spend time thinking about how to best present themselves (instead of being put “on the spot” on a phone call).